ccrma/chugins/DbMda/JX10/readme.md

 now GPL2 and MIT licensed.

 mda-JX10 emulates a subset of the vintage Roland JX10 synthesizer.
-It comes with 52 convenient presets which you can modify to suit your tastes.
+It comes with 52 convenient presets which you can select to quickly explore its possibilities.

 ### API